domeru369/Salifort-motors-project/README.md

 ![image](https://github.com/domeru369/Salifort-motors-project/blob/main/Data%20visualizations/number%20of%20project%20histogram.png)

 * Employees that stayed are more than employees that left in regards to number of projects
-* The highest number of projects most employees work on are 3 and 4 but
+* The highest number of projects most employees work on are 3 and 4
 * The highest number of people that left worked on 2 projects

 ### Monthly hours by number of projects